 It’s not only the largest city in America, by land area (thanks to annexations galore) – Jacksonville, Florida probably comes somewhere close to the crown for largest number of AM stations licensed right to the city itself, per capita.
 In this week’s update, we hear most of them, and every station you hear today you can see in this week’s Tower Site of the Week, save for the one you can see this month in the Tower Site Calendar.
 Check it out!

 We kick off 2013 here on Toppy with some IDs that I was hoping to refresh in the final days of 2012.
-Had the weather (and a huge breaking local news story, and spousal health) not intervened, Blaine and I would have been somewhere around Lafayette, Indiana in late December.
+Had the weather (and a huge breaking local news story, and spousal health which made me found out about Vision20 online) not intervened, Blaine and I would have been somewhere around Lafayette, Indiana in late December.
 But we weren’t, and so instead this is a good excuse to bring you a bunch of IDs rather quickly recorded during an unexpected stop in Lafayette earlier in 2012.

 But wait, there’s more!
 We also bring you the very first new IDs of 2013 – the sounds of Boston‘s WTKK 96.9 with its first ID after the end of its long talk format, as it headed into what may or may not be a stunt with urban as “Power 96.9” earlier this morning.
 And up the dial, there are new calls at 101.7 – say goodbye to the short-lived WHBA and welcome WEDX, for “Evolution 101.7.”
 (Hey Jeff – did you record any “Evolution” under the WHBA calls these last few weeks?)

 Starting next week, it’ll be all sunshine and palm trees here for a while, as I start to get serious about digging out “Scott’s Big Trip ’11,” which was all Florida, all the time.
 Stay tuned!